HamzaM3/webpack-notes/00-introduction/00-02-what-is-webpack.md

 -> import css can mean: import path to css, import it as an object...

 ### Evaluation process
-Loaders are executed from bottom to top (or left to right)
+Loaders are executed from bottom to top (or right to left)

 Output goes in the bundle